ashleywolf/repository-validator/src/prd.md

    - Success criteria: Accurate detection of missing files with clear reporting

 2. **GitHub Authentication**
-   - What it does: Enables access to private repositories and higher API limits
+   - What it does: Enables access to private repositories and higher API limits with clear guidance for different repository types
-   - Why it matters: Allows validating private repositories before making them public
+   - Why it matters: Allows validating private repositories, SSO-protected repositories, and public repositories with appropriate permissions
-   - Success criteria: Seamless authentication with clear feedback
+   - Success criteria: Intuitive authentication flow with clear explanations for each repository access type

 3. **File Compliance Checking**
    - What it does: Checks for required open source files (README, LICENSE, etc.)